 I have no human, familial brothers.
 However, my dad’s mom had lots of brothers.
 My dad’s dad had brothers too.
 I never met any of these brothers; they died before I was born.
 On the other side, Mom’s mom was pretty much neglected by her dad, a tidbit referred to in my book.
 Even though I didn’t know any of these great uncles, great-grandparents, etc. it isn’t surprising that I perceive them in various guys I’ve been drawn to.
 My purpose in writing is that not every crush is the same.
 No, not at all!
 Intense crushes require effort and investigation in order to understand emotionally.
 From that point, the right bond will be made (which isn’t necessarily lover), or the bond tapers off and gets less stuck.
 Other crushes, of course, are unimportant bullies.
 Still yet, I’ve become curious about someone because it appeared his family already had a relationship to mine on some level, such as through a deceased grandparent.
 Then again, there are also new folks who come along and bring with them a purely mystical reason for wanting without logical explanation beyond.
 I honestly believe that once history is worked through, the kind of person desired becomes obvious, whether it is a previous crush, new ability to make room, some flexible combination or at the very least taking in what is already there, which could be a whole lot.

 Yesterday, I wondered what it would have been like to be a son instead of a daughter.
 I don’t want to be a man and am happy with my womanhood.
 Why, then, do I still shun it away 11-12 years after being diagnosed with anorexia nervosa?
 This week I got fitted for bras.
-When I was still sick/underdeveloped I could get by with something cheap from almost anywhere, but for me today bras are quite pricy and can only come from one place.
+When I was still sick and underdeveloped I could get by with something cheap from almost anywhere, but for me today bras are quite pricy and can only come from one place.
 When asked my size, I said the right bandwidth but a combination of letters I knew was too small because I’m ashamed of my cup size.
 I realized after getting my new bras with the correct fitting that it was wrong to keep jamming myself in.
 Maybe that sounds comical, and I’ve been made fun of (slash complimented) for being full there, but it’s unhealthy and disheartening to stuff my body too tight and feel the need to hide this expression out of my control.
-I hope one day I’ll be completely comfortable and stop trying to push her away…
+One day I’ll be completely comfortable and stop trying to push her away!

 I’ve attempted my beet story below before.
 Last week it came up again.
 Much of this writing relates to Sick.